Frequently Bought Together

 Iterations

-Throughout the iteration, I tried how can I design that customers are not losing their shopping journey.they have to scroll down to check the currently viewing product information.
-Customers said the panel’s positioning is confused.
-I tried to minimize the panel’s height by using the collapse, and based on customers feedback which they want to see the description, I tried to show the simple description by using drawer element.
+Throughout the iteration, I focused on designing a shopping experience where customers do not lose their journey.
+They have to scroll down to check the currently viewed product information.
+Customers mentioned that the panel’s positioning was confusing, so I minimized its height using a collapse feature.
+Based on customer feedback that they want to see the description, I implemented a simple description using a drawer element.

-Throughout the redesign, we took a strategic approach towards ensuring that our design solutions were more inclusive than our competitors while staying aligned with the information our customers were expecting from the Macy's frequently bought together.
+Throughout the redesign, we took a strategic approach to ensure our design solutions were more inclusive than competitors, while staying aligned with the information our customers expect from Macy's "frequently bought together" section.

 Interaction explorations